World Heritage Site Shirakami Sanchi (Tomeyama, Happo Town, Akita Prefecture): A power spot beech forest

 You can make your own original trip!

-The " JR East View Dynamic Rail Package View JR East View Dynamic Rail Package " is a variable-price individual travel product available only on the web, which allows you to freely select a train and accommodations and make a reservation at once.
+The JR East View Dynamic Rail Package is a variable-price individual travel product available only on the web, allowing you to choose your train and accommodations freely and make a reservation at once.
 Depending on the timing and conditions of your reservation, you may be able to save even on the day of departure at the earliest!
 We also offer one-day trip plans!
-Enjoy your own trip according to your schedule and purpose.
+Enjoy your own personalized trip according to your schedule and purpose.

 Click here for details

-For train + lodging [Akita Area], please book with [ JR East View Dynamic Rail Package ] at
+For train + accommodation in Akita area, book the JR East View Dynamic Rail Package.

 Tags related to this article